Code of Student Rights and Responsibilities

 The terms "May" and "Should" are used in the permissive sense.

 The term "member of the University Community" includes any person who is a Student, Faculty Member, University Official or any other person employed by the University.
-A person's status in a particular situation shall be determined by the Dean of Student Services.
+A person's status in a particular situation shall be determined by the Vice Chancellor of Student Services.

 The terms "Must" and "Shall" are used in the imperative sense.